awawa-dev/HyperHDR/sources/led-drivers/other/SyncLightProtocol.md

 - `0x1a86:0xfe07`
 - `0x1a86:0xfe0c`

-The driver sends Windows HID output reports.
+The driver sends HID output reports.
+On Windows this uses the Windows HID API;
+on Linux this uses `/dev/hidraw`.
 Each report is 65 bytes:

 - byte `0`: HID report id, currently `0x00`
 - bytes `1..64`: protocol payload chunk